 Source: VT Markets

-Top 10 Countries with Most Forex Traders
+Top 10 Countries with the Most Forex Traders

 Source: VT Markets